brianloyal/amazon-bedrock-agents-healthcare-lifesciences/agents_catalog/15-clinical-study-research-agent/README.md

 This agent helps users explore, filter, and analyze clinical trial data from public registries like ClinicalTrials.gov.
 It assists with condition-specific study identification, intervention tracking, sponsor profiling, and outcome analysis using structured search criteria.

+> [!IMPORTANT]
+> Before deploying this agent, verify that the Amazon Bedrock "Parameters per function" service limit is at least 9.
+If not, request a service limit increase.

 ## Features

 - **Clinical Study Search**: Search for clinical trials based on conditions, interventions, outcomes, and other parameters